openphacts/BridgeDb_Old/README.txt

 Contact
 -------

-For OpenPhacts specific please contact Christian and ue the OPS Jira.
+For OpenPhacts specific please contact Christian and use the OPS Jira.

 For geneneral BridgeDB:
 Website, wiki and bug tracker: http://www.bridgedb.org